SEO

 #1: Set a canonical tag

 For each page, you can add a canonical page.
 This will prompt Google for the URL version which is correct.
-Though Google is not liable to obey it, but it will definitely consider it as a hint.
+Though Google is not liable to obey it, it will definitely consider it as a hint.

 #2: Test the response of your server